jina-ai/jina/docs/fundamentals/flow/add-executors.md

 This is useful to share expensive Executors between Flows.
 Often these Executors are stateless, GPU based Encoders.

+Both {ref}`served and shared Executors <serve-executor-standalone>` can be used as external Executors.

 When you add such Executor to a Flow, you have to provide a `host` and `port`, and enable the `external` flag:

 ```python